 ASAP created Appalachian Grown certification as a tool to find local food.
 Appalachian Grown certified farms are family farms located in Western North Carolina as well as parts of Virginia, Tennessee, Georgia, and South Carolina (60 counties within 100 miles of Asheville, NC, the market center).
 Look for the logo on product labels and displayed at grocers, restaurants, and other businesses.
 When you see it, you know the product was grown here and that your purchase supports our local economy.

 How to Find Local Food

 - Search for farms and businesses.
-ASAP’s Local Food Guide is the region’s definitive resource to connect with local farms and the farmers markets, grocers, restaurants, and retailers where you can buy local food.
-As a response to COVID-19, we have added search functions for online ordering, delivery, and pickup options.
+ASAP’s Local Food Guide is the definitive resource for local farms and the farmers markets, grocers, restaurants, and retailers selling their food.
+The Guide can tell you where to find farms, what products they offer, what their growing practices are, and much more.

 Find your farm share.
 Learn about Community Supported Agriculture (CSA).

 Why Buy Local?

 Keep value in the local economy.
 Buying local is about more than where we spend our dollars.
 It’s about supporting what we value in our community, such as fair pay, sustainable agriculture, healthy food, and strong economies.

 Strengthen community ties.
 Purchasing products made or grown by our neighbors builds relationships.
 These relationships strengthen the economy and create opportunities for greater civic engagement.

 Create the food system we want.
 When we get local, we exercise our power to change the food system.
 Fight for one that is more transparent and more supportive of our farms, workers, environment, and community.

 Celebrate local character and heritage.
 Buying local ensures that our farms and local businesses remain vibrant and productive.
 This helps to preserve our scenic landscape and unique culture.